psychopy/psychopy/docs/source/developers/pluginDevGuide.rst

 default behaviour unless ``loadPlugin()`` is called again.

 Installed plugins for PsychoPy are discoverable on the system using package metadata.
-The metadata of the package defines "entry points" which tell the plugin loader where within PsychoPy's namespace to place objects exported by the plugin.
+The metadata of the package defines "entry points" which tells the plugin loader where within PsychoPy's namespace to place objects exported by the plugin.
 The loader also ensures plugins are compatible with the Python environment (ie. operating system, CPU architecture, and Python version).
 Any